 Things to do in Flores

 What to do in Flores Nusa Tenggara

-For first-timers planning to travel here, you may be asking what are the things to do in Flores and after several trips here, I can narrow them down for you.
+For first-timers planning to travel here, you may be asking what the things to do in Flores are, and after several trips here, I can narrow them down for you.

+Things to do in Flores